riyaeliza123/camera_fishing_effort/README.md

 This project combines YOLOv8 deep learning models with a web interface to detect and count boats in fishing camera footage.
 It supports two detection modes:

-- **Chokepoint Mode**: Detects boats entering/exiting a specific location (In/Out counts)
+- **Chokepoint Model**: Detects boats entering/exiting a specific location (In/Out counts)
-- **Fishing Mode**: Detects boats using Roboflow's fishing-access-points model
+- **Fishing Model**: Detects boats using Roboflow's fishing-access-points model

 ### Key Features